 - Once a new window appears, jointly press the Win and Pause/Break key.

 - Again from the left column, tap the System protection link.

 - Switch back to the C: drive and hit the Configure button.

 - Henceforth, enable the Turn on system Protection radio button.

-- Scroll the slider and set the space percentage that you want to use on selected disk drive in either GB/MB.
+- Scroll the slider and set the space percentage that you want to use on the selected disk drive in either GB/MB.

 - At last, tap OK to confirm the changes made so far.

 Note: There exists a counter that displays the current Usage of space.
-In case, you set the new disk space lower than the current one, this will delete some of the files of earlier Restore points so as to accommodate as per the new assigned disk space.
+In case, you set the new disk space lower than the current one, this will delete some of the files of earlier Restore points so as to accommodate as per the newly assigned disk space.